damiclem/proteincake/README.md

 # beerprot

 ## Part one:

-  1.1 BLAST

-        1.1.a  From starting sequence we used BLAST for retrieving similar sequences 1.2.b  Modified the BLAST results taking out outliers

-  1.2.
-Multiple Sequence Alligment (MSA)

-        1.2.a  Generated a MSA from the BLAST results using CLUSTELW(see 1.1.a) 1.2.b  Modified MSA with Jelview

-  1.3.
-Hidden Markov Model (HMM)

-        1.3.a  Build an HMM model using the MSA of point 1.2.b hmmbuild models/model.hmm data/msa.fasta
-        1.3.b  Retrieve a set of human proteins with the same PFAM of the initial sequence (positive examples) database:(type:pfam pf00397) AND reviewed:yes AND organism:"Homo sapiens (Human) [9606]" 1.3.c  Retrieve a set of human proteins with a different PFAM of the initial sequence (negative examples) reviewed:yes AND organism:"Homo sapiens (Human) [9606]" AND NOT database:(type:pfam pf00397) 1.3.d  Evaluated the HMM model using the positive and the negative examples hmmsearch --domtblout results/HMM_domtblout_pos -o results/HMM_results_pos models/model.hmm data/positive_pfam.fasta

 ## Models
 This part explains every model developed in this project and how to use them.
 Some models, such as PSSM or HMMER require an initial MSA, which can be retrieved by following the instructions above, while others, such as JACKHMMER, don't.